 But there are things you can do in your home to clean up your water.

-- To filter out 16 of the 19 contaminants (84%), consider a Reverse Osmosis whole house water filtration system for your whole house.
+- To filter out even more contaminants, consider a Reverse Osmosis water filtration system for your whole home.

 - These are more expensive than pitchers to purchase, but can be more effective.